Wyntuition/jekyll-now/todo/proj/SAVE notes.md

 SAVE domain

-1st step: instant status or, addl verification
+1. 1st step: inputting data; receive instant status or, addl verification
-Addl verification: many agencies who use web services have to switch to GUI.
+1. Addl verification: many agencies who use web services have to switch to GUI.
 Some have to reinput case, should be remidied in MOD.
-  - Agency sends to SBO.
+  - Agency sends to SBO (SAVE app again).
 Human then works it (3-5 days), return to applicant.